BanterTheGreat/modern-4e/classes/wizard.typ

             - Produce out of nothingness a small item or image that exists until the end of your next turn.
             - Make a small, handheld item invisible until the end of your next turn.
           ],
         ),
       );

+      #theme.choiceBox("Ghost Sound");
+      #powers.power(
+        title: "Ghost Sound",
+        description: "With a wink, you create an illusory sound that emanates from a distant location.",
+        type: powers.powerType.at-will,
+        range: "Ranged 10",
+        action: powers.actionType.standard,
+        traits: "Arcane, Illusion",
+        target: "One object or unoccupied square",
+        additionalRows: (
+          [*Effect:* You cause a sound as quiet as a whisper or as loud as a yelling or fighting creature to emanate from the target.
+You can produce nonvocal sounds such as the ringing of a sword blow, jingling armor, or scraping stone.
+If you whisper, you can whisper quietly enough that only creatures adjacent to the target can hear your words.], ),
+      );

+      #colbreak();

+      #theme.choiceBox("Light");
+      #powers.power(
+        title: "Light",
+        description: "With a wave of your hand, you cause a bright light to appear on the tip of your staff, upon some other object, or in a nearby space.",
+        type: powers.powerType.at-will,
+        range: "Ranged 5",
+        action: powers.actionType.minor,
+        traits: "Arcane",
+        target: "One object or unoccupied square",
+        additionalRows: (
+          [*Effect:* The target sheds bright light until the end of the encounter or until you use this power again.
+The light fills the target's space and all squares within 4 squares of it.
+Putting out the light is a free action.], ),
+      );